spiceai/samples/gardener/README.md

 spice run
 ```

-You will observe the Spice.ai runtime start up and load a `sensors/garden` datasource.
+You will observe the Spice.ai runtime start up and load a `sensors/garden` dataspace.

 ## Use Spice.ai to a train a model